-National Nurse Practitioner Week is November 7-13, and Frontier Nursing University is celebrating by hosting an exciting virtual event dedicated to nurse practitioners.
-During FNU's Empower 2021 Creating a Culture of Caring virtual event, hear from outstanding speakers and participate in a FREE CE session.
-Registration details will be available soon.
-We hope you’ll join us!
+National Nurse Practitioner Week was November 7-13, and Frontier Nursing University celebrated by hosting an exciting virtual event dedicated to nurse practitioners.
+Click the button below to access the 2021 sessions, including a FREE CE session.
 To learn more about FNU and the programs and degrees offered, visit us at Frontier.edu.

 Top 10 (#5) Best Online Family Nurse Practitioner Master's Programs, U.S. News & World Report